 Cost of Attendance (COA) is established in accordance with The Higher Education Act of 1965 for use in determining Federal Student Aid eligibility.
-COA is the estimate of a student's educational expenses for one academic year (two 16-week semesters).
+COA is the estimate of a student's educational expenses for one academic year (two 17-week semesters).
 These budgets include direct costs, such as tuition and fees, and indirect costs, like room and board.
 Detailed direct cost information is available under the Admissions>Tuition and Fees tab on the website.
 Cost of attendance varies depending on your credit hour enrollment and housing status.
 Students are not allowed to receive aid that exceeds their cost of attendance.
 It is important to budget wisely and make responsible borrowing decisions.

-2022-2023 COA Budgets Cost AA/BA Full-time Living With Parent () AA/BA Full-time Living Independently () AA/BA Part-time Living With Parent () AA/BA Part-time Living Independently() MA () Tuition and Fees \$8,880 \$8,880 \$4,440 \$4,440 \$6,300 Room and Board \$2,871 \$8,612 \$2,871 \$8,612 \$8,612 Other () \$3,290 \$3,290 \$1,645 \$1,645 \$2,990
+2023-2024 COA Budgets Cost AA/BA Full-time Living With Parent () AA/BA Full-time Living Independently () AA/BA Part-time Living With Parent () AA/BA Part-time Living Independently() MA () Tuition and Fees \$9,600 \$9,600 \$4,800 \$4,800 \$6,600 Living Expenses (Housing and Food) \$3,312 \$8,576 \$3,312 \$8,576 \$8,576 Other () \$3,370 \$3,370 \$1,910 \$1,910 \$3,010

-- () Direct Cost is based on 12 credits per semester, 24 credits per year. - () Direct Cost is based on 6 credits per semester, 12 credits per year. - () Direct Cost is based on 12 credits per year. - () Cost includes books, supplies, transportation and personal expenses.
+^() Direct Cost is based on 12 credits per semester, 24 credits per year.

-For the purposes of Federal Financial Aid and COA budgets, full-time status for undergraduate programs is considered 12 credits in a 16-week semester.
-Full-time for graduate programs is considered 6 credits in a 16-week semester.
+For the purposes of Federal Financial Aid and COA budgets, full-time status for undergraduate programs is considered 12 credits in a 17-week semester.
+Full-time for graduate programs is considered 6 credits in a 17-week

+^() Direct Cost is based on 6 credits per semester, 12 credits per year.

+^() Direct Cost is based on 12 credits per year.

+^() Cost includes books/course materials/supplies, transportation, loan fees and miscellaneous personal expenses.

+semester.
 COA for students with enrollments that exceed standard full-time enrollment per year may be evaluated on a case by case basis upon request.
 Our net price calculator is available on the website https://cdu.edu/net-price-calculator/ to help you assess your total cost of attending school.